githubert/rastertoql570/README.md

 }
 ~~~~~~~~~~~~~

-The fully commented example kann be found in `src/examples/minimal.c`.
+The fully commented example can be found in `src/examples/minimal.c`.

 If you need some quick and dirty way to print something meaningful on a label,
 use GIMP to create a 720x150 pixel image and export it later as XBM.
 These are